4–3 defense: Defensive line

 There are two defensive tackles in the 4–3 scheme.
 Teams whose base front is an "over" or "under" front will have a nose tackle in this scheme.
 In schemes whose base set is an even 4–3, there is no nose tackle.
 Instead, there is a left and right defensive tackle.
 When teams do not have a nose tackle, the tackles line up face on the offensive guards.
-The nose tackle is generally slightly larger and stronger and plays a shade or head-up technique in which he lines up on either the outside shoulder of the center or in the middle of his body depending on which way the strength of the play is going.
-The nose tackle's primary job is to stop the run and take on the double team (which is getting blocked by both the center and the weak-side or pulling guard) thus freeing up the linebackers to make a play.
+The nose tackle is generally slightly larger and stronger and plays a shade or head up technique in which he lines up on either the outside shoulder of the center or in the middle of his body depending on which way the strength of the play is going.
+The nose tackle's primary job is to stop the run and take on the double team (which is getting blocked by both the center and the weakside or pulling guard) thus freeing up the linebackers to make a play.
 The second defensive tackle (simply referred to as the defensive tackle, under tackle or three tech) is generally a bit quicker and faster than the nose tackle, ideally weighing close to 300 lb but quick-footed enough to shoot through a gap at the snap.
 He plays a three technique, meaning he lines up on the outside shoulder of the strong side offensive guard.
 The job of a three tech is to prevent the run, keep the guard off linebackers, and rush the quarterback on pass plays.